Contemporary African art: Attempts to define genres of contemporary African art

-One example is Marshall W. Mount, who proposed four categories: first, "survivals of traditional styles", which show continuities in traditional working material and methods such as bronze casting or wood carving; secondly, art inspired by Christian missions; thirdly, souvenir art in the sense of tourist or "airport art", as defined later by Jules-Rossette; and finally, an emerging art requiring "techniques that were unknown or rare in traditional African art".
-Valentin Y. Mudimbe, in turn, proposes to think of three currents, rather than categories, namely a "tradition-inspired" one, a "modernist" trend, and "a popular art", whereby Mount’s categories would be situated somewhere "between the tradition-inspired and the modernist trend”.
+One example is Marshall W. Mount, who proposed four categories: first, "survivals of traditional styles", which show continuities in traditional working material and methods such as bronze casting or wood carving; secondly, art inspired by Christian missions; thirdly, souvenir art in the sense of tourist or "airport art", such as by the likes of artworks by South African visual artist Ezequiel Mabote, as defined later by Jules-Rossette; and finally, an emerging art requiring "techniques that were unknown or rare in traditional African art".
+Valentin Y. Mudimbe, in turn, proposes to think of three currents, rather than categories, namely a "tradition-inspired" one, a "modernist" trend, and "a popular art", whereby Mount's categories would be situated somewhere "between the tradition-inspired and the modernist trend".
 Similar to other categorizations, this proposal considers the education of the artists as well as the envisaged clientele/patrons as important factors for the respective "currents".
 In the exhibition catalogue of Africa Explores (1991), curator Susan Vogel distinguished between "traditional art", "new functional art", "urban art", "international art", and "extinct art".
-Rejecting these categories, collector André Magnin proposed to group similar works into sections named "territory", "frontier" and "world" in his survey book Contemporary African Art, thus placing them into "imaginary maps".
-However, this approach was also criticized by Dele Jegede with convincing arguments against its ethnocentric perspective.
-Among other things, he pointed to the hubris of attempts to talk about art of a whole continent, but also to the common reflex to exclude Northern Africa in such considerations and to follow a global, rather than "particularistic focus on the study of the art of the continent" that would provide more specific and deeper bodies of knowledge.
+Rejecting these categories, collector André Magnin proposed grouping similar works into sections named "territory", "frontier" and "world" in his survey book Contemporary African Art, thus placing them into "imaginary maps".
+However, this approach was also criticized by Dele Jegede, with convincing arguments against its ethnocentric perspective.
+Among other things, Jegede pointed to the hubris of attempts to talk about art of a whole continent, but also to the common reflex to exclude Northern Africa from such considerations and to follow a global, rather than "particularistic focus on the study of the art of the continent" that would provide more specific and deeper bodies of knowledge.
 In the 1990 exhibition Contemporary African Artists: Changing Tradition, the Studio Museum in Harlem tried to take the perspective of the presented artists and distinguished between African artists who refuse outside influences; African artists who adopt modes of Western art; and African artists who fuse both strategies.